-What sobering accounts of horrific atrocities these people suffered through.
+What sobering accounts of horrific atrocities these people suffered.
 While difficult to discuss, there are four things that EVERYONE must consider after reading these historical accounts of human desperation and starvation.
-Make sure to keep these in mind as you read through the recommended books as well.
+Make sure to keep these in mind as you read through the list of books I recommend.

-First, the historical examples provided prove there are similar physical and psychological human responses to starvation even in different locations around the world, different historical periods, and different cultures.
+1.)
+The historical examples provided prove there are similar physical and psychological human responses to starvation even in different locations around the world, different historical periods, and different cultures.

 The horrific results of starvation transcended all of those outside factors.
-The assertion that, "it won't be that bad or it won't happen like that in America" is fundamentally flawed.
+The assertion that, "it won't be that bad" or "it won't happen like that in America" is fundamentally flawed.
 Today's average American psyche is FAR more fragile than the robust societies and overall "hardiness" of the populace in the examples provided.
 Most Americans alive today have never truly struggled to meet their basic survival needs like previous cultures throughout world history.

-Today's American psyche is very self-oriented, relativistic in nature, increasingly resistant to the idea of absolute truths, individualizes morality and separates it from structured morality derived from and anchored to various faiths or religions.
+Today's American psyche is very self-oriented, relativistic in nature, increasingly resistant to the idea of absolute truths, and individualizes morality separating it from structured morality anchored to various faiths or religions.
 Perhaps the largest misconception is that most Americans believe that mankind is generally "good" or "benevolent" if left alone from outside legal forces.
 That is all they have ever experienced.